Ferromagnetic Ising Measures on Large Locally Tree-Like Graphs: Introduction

 \item In \textsection \ref{section:U_beta_continuous} we {deal with continuity of $\be \mapsto \U(\be,0)$.
 Constructing in Lemma \ref{lem:h_cont} a suitable sequence of random variables that increases to the root magnetization under $\nu_{+,\Tree}$, we establish in Lemma \ref{lem:U_cont} such continuity at any $\be > \be_\star$.
 Further, Lemma \ref{lem:recursion} follows upon specializing Lemma \ref{lem:h_cont} to the context of \abbr{UGW} measures, and we provide in Lemma \ref{lem:U_cont_critical} a capacity criterion for continuity of $\be \mapsto \U(\be,0)$ at $\be = \be_c$, which we verify for \abbr{UMGW} measures.
 Lastly, while Lemma \ref{lem:expander_mgw} is well known, for completeness we outline its proof. } \end{itemize}

-{\bf Acknowledgements.} We thank Allan Sly for {suggesting the weighted averages of (\ref{eq:ydef})}, Andrea Montanari for a key idea in the proof of Lemma \ref{lem:U_cont}, and Yuval Peres for helpful discussions on the proof of Lemma \ref{lem:U_cont_critical}.
+{\bf Acknowledgement.} We thank Allan Sly for {suggesting the weighted averages of (\ref{eq:ydef})}, Andrea Montanari for a key idea in the proof of Lemma \ref{lem:U_cont}, and Yuval Peres for helpful discussions {about Remark \ref{rem:yuval}} and the proof of Lemma \ref{lem:U_cont_critical}.
 We also thank Noga Alon, Russell Lyons and Nike Sun for many helpful conversations.
-We thank the anonymous referee for his helpful suggestions on improving the presentation of the paper.
+We thank the anonymous referee for her/his helpful suggestions on improving the presentation of the paper.